 There are many resources available to help us with this.

 These sites offer free resources to employees, friends, colleagues, managers and HR Departments.
-There is a lot of good stuff here to help you get familiar with different types of depression and other forms of mental illness.
+There is a lot of good stuff here to help you get familiar with different types of depression, anxiety and other forms of mental illness.

 I am not saying you need to become a psychologist for your cube-mate.
 There are Employee Assistance programs for that.
 But you can be more empathetic and understanding towards people who are having difficulty.
 You would hold the door for the guy with the crutches, right?